AUGMXNT/llm-tracker.info-vault/_TOORG/Strix Halo.md

 #26 0x0000000000407ee5 _start (/home/lhl/llama.cpp/llama.cpp-hip/build/bin/llama-bench + 0x7ee5)
 ELF object binary architecture: AMD x86-64
 ```
 ### Qwen 3 MoE
 Currently there is a bug where batch size has to be below 360 to prevent a crash.
-256 has been tested as the best performer:
+256 has been tested as the best performer (multiple of 64):
 ```
 ❯ llama.cpp-vulkan/build/bin/llama-bench -m ~/models/Qwen3-30B-A3B-Q4_K_M.gguf -b 256
 ggml_vulkan: Found 1 Vulkan devices: